Content & Social Media

 Summary

-• 83% discovers products via Instagram – platform with the highest social commerce conversion
+• 83% discover products via Instagram – platform with highest social commerce conversion

-• 4x higher conversion rate due to social proof – customers convert much better via social networks
+• 4x higher conversion rate through social proof – customers via social networks convert much better

 • Average ROI of 300-500% – with well-executed social commerce strategies within 12 months

 Social commerce is changing the way consumers shop online.
-While traditional e-commerce redirects customers to external webshops, buyers can now make purchases directly within social media platforms.
-For SMEs and e-commerce businesses, this means new opportunities to be closer to their customers and optimize the shopping experience.
+Where traditional e-commerce redirects customers to external webshops, buyers can now complete their purchases directly within social media platforms.
+For Belgian SMEs and e-commerce businesses this means new opportunities to be closer to their customers and optimise the buying experience.

-The numbers speak for themselves: social commerce is growing by 30% annually and is expected to be worth €2.9 trillion by 2026.
-For Belgian entrepreneurs looking to boost their online sales, it's time to take this trend seriously.
+The figures speak for themselves: social commerce grows at 30% per year and is expected to be worth €2.9 trillion by 2026.
+For Belgian entrepreneurs who want to strengthen their online sales, it is time to take this trend seriously.

 What exactly is social commerce?

-Social commerce goes beyond just advertising on social media.
+Social commerce goes further than simply advertising on social media.
 It integrates the entire shopping experience within social media platforms themselves.
-Think of Instagram Shopping, Facebook Marketplace, TikTok Shop, or Pinterest Product Pins.
-Consumers can discover, compare, and purchase products without leaving the social platform.
+Think of Instagram Shopping, Facebook Marketplace, TikTok Shop or Pinterest Product Pins.
+Consumers can discover, compare and buy products without leaving the social platform.

-• Social proof: Reviews, likes, and shares from friends influence purchasing decisions
+• Social proof: Ratings, likes and shares from friends influence buying decisions

 • Influencer marketing: Authentic recommendations from trusted individuals

-Social commerce offers unique advantages that traditional e-commerce struggles to match.
-For Shopify e-commerce businesses, this means new growth opportunities.
+Social commerce offers unique advantages that traditional e-commerce can hardly match.
+For Shopify e-commerce businesses this means new growth opportunities.

 Lower customer acquisition costs

 Organic reach on social media is often cheaper than paid Google Ads.
-Through smart content strategy, businesses can expand their reach without enormous advertising budgets.
+Through smart content strategy businesses can expand their reach without huge advertising budgets.
 User-generated content plays a crucial role here.

 Increased conversion rates

 Social proof works.
-Customers who see products through their social network convert 4x more often than through traditional channels.
-This psychological factor makes social commerce so powerful for conversion optimization.
+Customers who see products via their social network convert 4x more often than via traditional channels.
+This psychological factor makes social commerce so powerful for conversion optimisation.

 Direct customer interaction